-Course No. Course Title Course Ν 5 Course The Туре Theory Practical Total 19MPSC402 Motivation, Emotion and Group Dynamics C - 12 4 0 4 Learning Objectives To provide students with theoretical knowle dynamics in sports performance. dge on the role of motivatio n, emotion and l group
+Course No. Course Title Course No. of Credits Course No. Course Title Type Theory Practical Total 19MPSC402 Motivation, Emotion and Group Dynamics C - 12 4 0 4 Learning Objectives To provide students with theoretical knowledge on the role of motivation, emotion and group dynamics in sports performance.